One Simple Trick to Cleaning Up Tailwind CSS Code

 </ul>

-However, what if we are using classes that cannot be delegated to the parent?
+But what if we are using classes that cannot be delegated to the parent?
+Classes like whitespace-nowrap

-Classes such as whitespace-nowrap, px-8, rotate-3 and many more, cannot be applied to child elements from the parent through cascading.
+and many more cannot be applied to child elements through cascading.
+Thankfully, there's a solution...

 Enter Tailwind CSS JIT

-Since v3, JIT has been the default in Tailwind CSS and has bought a lot of power to the framework.
-One of the best additions are arbitrary values, these allow you to replace custom CSS with Tailwind CSS like classes.
+Since v3, JIT has been the default in Tailwind CSS and has brought a lot of power to the framework.
+One of the best additions is arbitrary values, these allow you to replace custom CSS with Tailwind CSS-like classes.

 Let's use this example.